Preparing & Storing Feeds

-Use at least 1 litre of fresh tap water.
+Boil at least 1 litre of fresh tap water.
 Don’t boil and use water that has already been boiled, or use artificially-softened water.
-Bottled water is also not recommended for making up a feed as it’s not sterile and may contain too much salt.
+Bottled water is not recommended for making up a feed as it is not sterile and may contain too much salt.

-Then leave it to cool for up to 30 minutes, so that it has cooled but is still at least 70°C.
+Leave the boiled water to cool for up to 30 minutes, but is still at least 70°C.

-Clean and disinfect the surface you are going to use and wash your hands.
+Clean and disinfect the surface you are going to use to prepare the feed.
+Wash your hands.